EDIT (4.9.2020) – This image is currently part of a special print sale I am holding. Click here to browse available prints.

 I maintain a fine arts practice in addition to my commercial photography studio.
 For a few years now, I have been producing work for a series entitled Cohocksink.
 I have been using a culverted creek bed as a guide – the former Cohocksink Creek.
 The work explores ideas of progress and self-worth, and is shot entirely within a one-square mile neighborhood in Philadelphia called Northern Liberties.
 This neighborhood surrounds the buried Cohocksink, which still runs through it as a storm drain.
 Once an industrial center (and later a haven for artists), in recent years the neighborhood has become heavily residential and decidedly up-scale.
 New construction routinely sells for hundreds of thousands of dollars.

 I will be posting periodic images from Cohocksink.
-A fuller form of this project can be found on my website.
+A fuller form of this project can be found on my fine art website.